History of the HHRC

 The Holocaust and Human Rights Center of Maine was founded by Gerda Haas, Holocaust survivor

+and author of Tracking the Holocaust and These I Do Remember: Fragments from the Holocaust.
 In April 1985, following the Yom HaShoah (Holocaust Day of Remembrance) service at the Blaine House in Augusta, the Holocaust and Human Rights Center announced its official birth, with Gerda Haas as founder.
 The HHRC presented programs for schools and its annual summer seminar for teachers.
-In the mid-1990s, the HHRC published and distributed The Spirit that Moved Us, a three volume resource guide for teaching about diversity, prejudice, human rights, and the Holocaust.
+In the mid-1990s, the HHRC published and distributed The Spirit that Moves Us, a three volume resource guide for teaching about diversity, prejudice, human rights, and the Holocaust.
 In addition to educational work, staff and volunteers at conducted a series of interviews with Holocaust survivors in Maine which are still available to read or listen to.
 The HHRC continues the legacy created by Gerda Haas through educational programming and teacher training.
 And the Michael Klahr Center displays significant archives, audio testimony and portraits of survivors, and rotating exhibits by Maine artists.
 It also offers ample spaces for cultural events, community gatherings, performances, and classes.

 Building the Michael Klahr Center